 Nicotine vaping scripts available

-In any case, smoking will raise your risk of health issues, such as developing mouth cancer, and this risk will increase as you age and still keep smoking.
+Unfortunately, smoking can significantly raise your risk of health issues, like developing mouth cancer, and that risk only goes up as you get older and keep smoking.

 Increases the Risk of Mouth Cancer